diegoclair/goswag/README.md

 // @title           GoSwag example API
 // @version         1.0
 func main() {
-    // Here you have already used goswag for your route setup and added annotations ge := server.SetupRoutes(nil)
+    // Here you have already used goswag for your route setup, added annotations and change it return to goswag.Echo or Gin interfaces ge := server.SetupRoutes(nil)
     ge.GenerateSwagger() //will generate your swagger }